top of page

 ABOUT ME

-I'm Camilla and I'm a passionate dietitian based in the Adelaide Hills
+I'm a passionate dietitian based in the Adelaide Hills and Fleurieu

 I completed a Master of Dietetics in 2016 and soon after started my first job at Lyell McEwin hospital.
 During my first couple of years as a dietitian I also serviced Modbury hospital and rehab, GP Plus at Elizabeth and Flinders Medical Centre.
 I saw inpatients on the wards and outpatients in the clinics.

-For the past five years I have been working for Country Health Connect - covering the Barossa, Hills and Fleurieu region.
-As a local of the Adelaide Hills, I really enjoy working in country health as I enjoy supporting the community in outpatient clinics and at the local hospitals.
+For the past five years I have worked for Country Health Connect - covering the Barossa, Hills and Fleurieu region.

-As my contract is part time, this has enabled me to expand into private work which I have been doing since 2019.
-I love contributing to my community by providing the latest, evidence based advice and support to my clients.
+I expanded into private work in 2019.
+I enjoy contributing to my community by providing the latest, evidence based advice and support to my clients.

 PXL_20230312_080154379.jpg